Many types of health professionals work in mental health care, including:

 - they are difficult to travel to or the appointment times don’t suit

-It’s a good idea to talk to the person you’re seeing first.
+It’s a good idea to first talk to the person you’re seeing.
 They might be able to change the appointment times or move the appointments to a different location.

 If you still decide to change, you can ask for your medical notes to be transferred to your new health professional.
 This will help your new health professional understand you better and it will make the transition easier.

 What does it cost to see a mental health professional?